dllup markup language

 2.4.2 Inline math

-Inline mathematics y = mx + b comes between dollar signs.
+Inline mathematics y=mx+by = mx + b comes between dollar signs.

 Inline mathematics $y = mx + b$ comes between dollar signs.